 How Much to Eat

 Your stomach is about the size of your fist.
-When you eat, you want your stomach to be about 1/2 full of solids, 1/4 full of liquids and a 1/4 empty to allow room for proper churning.
+When you eat, you want your stomach to be about 1/2 full of solids, 1/4 full of liquids, and a 1/4 empty to allow room for proper churning.
 If you cup your two hands together… that is the amount of food that Ayurveda recommends having in a single meal (this of course varies with how heavy the meal is – have more if it’s soup, less if it’s mud cake).
 That’s not a huge amount of food.
-So don’t over do it, especially at dinner time.
+So don’t overdo it, especially at dinner time.

 Ayurveda gives a wonderful measure for this.
-It says that you should bring your attention to the first belch you do while eating… that belch is the sign for saying you’ve had enough!
+It says that you should bring your attention to the first belch you do while eating… that belch is the sign of saying you’ve had enough!
 Outstanding!

 Top Tips for Preventing Insidious Overeating

 1. Serve your food up on a smaller plate/in a smaller bowl so it looks like more.
 2. Slow down when eating.
 3. Chew your food more thoroughly.
 4. Be more mindful; pay attention to every mouthful.
 5. Put your cutlery down between mouthfuls.
 6. Avoid talking too much while eating (this kills your mindfulness).
 7. Listen out for your little ‘I’m nearly full thanks’ burp.
 That is your Agni talking to you…

 This week, try a little experiment for me.
 Eat whatever you usually eat.
 Don’t change anything at all, except eat a little less at every meal than you normally would…and see how that changes your appetite for the week.

 See how much lighter you feel in the mornings, and less sleepy you feel in the afternoons.